MicrosoftDocs/appcenter-docs/docs/transition/tvos-sdk-migration.md

 Add the `pod 'AppCenter'` line to your Podfile and run `pod install`.

 Alternatively, you can specify which services you want to use in your app.
-Each service has its own subspec and they all rely on AppCenter.
+Each service has its own subspec and they all rely on App Center.
 It will get pulled in automatically.

 ```ruby
 # Use the following line to use App Center Analytics and Crashes.